soukhova/Dissertation/README.md

-# Constrained spatial accessibility: restoring units and enhancing interpretation of numeric inequalities and rates of access
+# Constrained spatial accessibility: restoring units and enhancing practical interpretation
+(or some other title...)

 Home to my dissertation.
 Private for now.
 To be submitted early June 2025!